 Worrying has a negative impact on your body from head to toe.
-Worrying can cause you to suffer from me muscle aches and pain.
+Worrying can cause you to experience muscle aches and pain.
 It can also increase your blood pressure, lower your libido, upset your stomach, and cause extreme fatigue.
 Your heart and lungs can also be affected by excessive worry.

-Worrying can leave you with an overall sense of doom, cause panic attacks, and lead to depression.
+Worrying can leave you with an overall sense of doom, may lead to panic or anxiety attacks, and lead to depression.
 These are all very serious physical and mental health side effects of worry.
-People that suffer from anxiety and depression can have a very hard time pulling out of it.
-It can lead to withdrawing from relationships, social anxiety, lower productivity, not taking care of yourself physically, and potentially suicide.
-Depression is something to be taken very seriously.
-If you are suffering from worry to the point of being depressed, stop right now and reach out to a professional at BetterHelp.
+People who live with anxiety and depression can have a very hard time pulling out of it.
+It can lead to withdrawal from relationships, social anxiety, lower productivity, not taking care of yourself physically, among other things.
+Depression, anxiety, and persistent worry is something to be taken very seriously.
+If you are experiencing worry to the point of being depressed, stop right now and reach out to a professional at BetterHelp.
 You can get the help that you need to fight against depression without ever having to leave your home.
 Professional therapists are available to work with you through online sessions.

-Even if you aren't suffering from depression worrying is still something that you need to overcome.
+Even if you aren't experiencing depression, worrying is still something that is best to overcome rather than allowing it to overtake your life.
 Your life will improve drastically when you learn the strategy, "don't worry about tomorrow, focus on today."